lawrel/lla-identification/README.md

 # lla-identification
-Machine learning algorithm to identify lower limb amputation from accelerometer data
+Machine learning algorithm to identify lower limb amputation and sex from Inertial Measurement Unit and Accelerometer Data